Essendon (West) - Aberfeldie

 Essendon (West) - Aberfeldie's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Essendon (West) - Aberfeldie.
-Both young and old age cohorts exhibit low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 72% of the total population, which consists of 12,312 people.
+Both young and old age cohorts have low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 72% of the total population, which consists of 12,324 people.

 This compares to 67.2% across Greater Melbourne, with a national average of 55.3%.
 The most common medical conditions in the area are asthma and arthritis, impacting 7.2 and 6.8% of residents respectively.
-A total of 72.8% of residents declare themselves completely clear of medical ailments, compared to 72.0% across Greater Melbourne.
-The area has 17.6% of residents aged 65 and over, which consists of 3,030 people.
-This is higher than the 16.0% in Greater Melbourne.
+72.8% of residents declare themselves completely clear of medical ailments, compared to 72.0% across Greater Melbourne.
+The area has 17.6% of residents aged 65 and over, totaling 3,033 people, which is higher than the 16.0% in Greater Melbourne.
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health